 Grantee was found to be compliant with Citywide Fiscal and Compliance Monitoring standards in February 2018.
 Program Monitoring took place in April 2018 with no findings.
-The next Citywide Fiscal and Compliance Monitoring is scheduled to occur in March 2019, the next Program Monitoring is scheduled to occur in April 2019.

 Grantee Selection

 Grantee was selected through RFP (Request for Proposals) #701, which was issued in May 2016.